js-0s/PerKeyRGBControl_Tuxedo_Stellaris/README.md

 - Brightness slider — reads and writes the brightness value (via `/sys/class/leds/rgb:kbd_backlight/brightness`).
 - "Changing random colours" toggle — start/stop the background random-key animation.
 - "Wave Animation" toggle — start/stop the wave animation.
+- "Pulse Keyboard" toggle — start/stop the pulse animation for the keyboard backlight.
+- "Pulse Lightbar" toggle — start/stop the pulse animation for the lightbar.
 - "Save config" / "Load config" — save the current layout/colors to an INI file, or load one and apply it.
 - Language selector — switch UI labels using localized names (if available in `constants/localized_names.py`).